artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 [Google WebMasters](https://youtu.be/WsgrSxCmMbM) says it's okay.
 We haven't noticed any awful side-effects from this yet, but SEO is a bit of a dark art, yeah?

-We _have_ had some issues where Google is showing limited data for some of our pages.
-We don't know yet if it is related to truncation we're doing at the mobile breakpoint, but we're investigating!

-(Note: I originally had in the outline accessibility as a potential concern, but from my notes and trying to put it into words, I couldn't determine any reason to be concerned with specific regard to SSR/responsive.)

 ## Our advice

 Responsive design is hard, especially when layouts change significantly between desktop and mobile.
 Server side rendering in React is hard to get right, period.
 Hydration errors are easy to introduce and can break your app in weird and unexpected ways.
 Adding responsiveness on top of that just makes it that much more complicated.

 At the end of the day, do everything you can to limit layout differences between mobile and desktop.
-Use `styled-system`'s responsive props.
-Play around with `flexbox`'s `flexDirection` and start learning about CSS `grid`.
+Use responsive props from `styled-system`.
+Play around with `flexbox` and `flex-direction` and start learning about CSS `grid`.
 If you absolutely must render different views on different breakpoints, render all the UI and hide what's not needed for that breakpoint.
 That's the best we can do given the current state of SSR hydration.